-Multi-faith events take place throughout the semester, including "Exploring Our Faiths" with speakers from several different religions every other Wednesday afternoon (from 15th January onwards).
+Multi-faith events take place throughout the semester, including "Exploring Our Faiths" with speakers from several different religions (the course has now finished for this academic year).

 Weddings and other ceremonies can be organised with a chaplain.
 Please contact the Chaplaincy for more details.